Empowering youth through personal development and community outreach

 Interested in learning more about Franklin County 4-H?
 Visit this link to go to the Franklin County Extension site.

-If you are inquiring about joining 4-H after the yearly enrollment is closed, plan to visit the Franklin County Fair and visit the following places to "see" what 4-Her's do: Ganyard Building, Activities Tent, Burke Livestock Building, 4-H Horse Arena, and the 4-H Pop Stand.
+If you are interested in joining 4-H after the yearly enrollment is closed, plan to visit the Franklin County Fair in July and visit the following places to "see" what 4-H clubbers do: Ganyard Building, Activities Tent, Burke Livestock Building, 4-H Horse Arena, and the 4-H Pop Stand.
 After the fair, contact some clubs to find a good fit for your child!